There Are Three Main Components to All Hearing Aids

 Picking The Right Hearing Aid For You

 Beltone’s two most popular categories are Behind-the-Ear (BTE) and custom hearing aids.
-BTE devices rest comfortably behind your ear, are easy to adjust and program, and are also extremely popular.
+BTE devices rest comfortably behind your ear, are easy to adjust and program.

-Custom hearing aids can come in a variety of styles depending on your preferences and are manufactured from impressions of your ear canal and outer ear.
+Custom hearing aids can come in various styles depending on your preferences and are manufactured from impressions of your ear canal and outer ear.
 The result is a hearing aid that offers a comfortable custom fit in the style you want with the latest Beltone technology.